How to Do a Kitchen Risk Assessment in Hospitality

 2. Manual Handling

-Kitchen staff regularly lift heavy items — stock deliveries, large pots, trays of food, and equipment.
+Who might be harmed and how: List the staff roles who lift, carry, push, or pull heavy items in your kitchen and describe how they could be harmed.
+Kitchen staff regularly handle stock deliveries, large pots, trays of food, and equipment.
 Poor lifting technique combined with rushing during service leads to back injuries, muscle strains, and long-term health problems.

 What good answers look like: